Homemade Cranberry Orange Sauce

 I feel like there are two camps when it comes to classic canned cranberry sauce.

 Um, yeah.
 I totally fall into the second category.
-I partially blame my sister – the two of us would sit there and talk about it every year at Thanksgiving growing up … the way it jiggles around and holds its shape (indents and all).
+I partially blame my sister – the two of us would sit there and talk about it every year at Thanksgiving growing up … the way it jiggles around and holds its shape.
 Eeep.
 Still creeps me out to this day.

 So, for those of you who also fall into the second category, allow me to introduce you to this homemade version instead.